spacetelescope/stginga/docs/source/plugins_manual/tvmark.rst

 and the table listing by drawing a rectangle on the image using the right mouse button while this plugin is active.

-Pressing the "Clear" button will clear the markings but does not clear the plugin's memory; That is, when you press "Redraw", the same markings will reappear on the same image.
+Pressing the "Hide" button will hide the markings but does not clear the plugin's memory; That is, when you press "Show", the same markings will reappear on the same image.
 However, pressing "Forget" will clear the markings both from display and memory; That is, you will need to reload your file(s) to recreate the markings.

 To redraw the same positions with different marking parameters, press "Forget" and repeat the steps above, as necessary.
-However, if you simply wish to change the line width (thickness), pressing "Clear" and then "Redraw" after you entered the new width value will suffice.
+However, if you simply wish to change the line width (thickness), pressing "Hide" and then "Show" after you entered the new width value will suffice.

 If images of very different pointings/dimensions are displayed in the same